2016 Faculty, Student and Alumni Speakers

 Dr. Kathlyn (Kara) Cooney is Associate Professor of Egyptian Art and Architecture at UCLA is the Department of Near Eastern Languages and Cultures.
 She earned her PhD in Near Eastern Studies from Johns Hopkins University in 2002.
 She has been part of archaeological excavations in Egypt at the craftsmen’s village of Deir el Medina, the royal temple site of Dahshur and various elite Theban tombs.
 Kara produced a comparative archaeology series with her husband Neil Crawford entitled OUT OF EGYPT, which aired 2009 on the Discovery Channel and is still airing on Planet Green and streaming on Netflix.

-Professor Todd Presner, Department of Germanic Languages
+Professor Todd Presner, Germanic Languages

 Todd Presner is Professor of Germanic Languages and Comparative Literature.
 He is the Sady and Ludwig Kahn Director of the UCLA Center for Jewish Studies and is also the Chair of the Digital Humanities Program.
 His research focuses on European intel-lectual history, the history of media, visual culture, digital humanities, and cultural geography.
 He is also part of the core faculty for a new initiative at UCLA called “Urban Humanities,” which bridges architecture, urban planning, and the humanities.